 The Omaha Tribe and the Apsáalooke Tribe

 Start for example in the middle, where you can learn more about the Omaha tribe and the Apsáalooke tribe from the Midwest of the United States.
 A very tiny wedding gown is on display from the wealthy Inshata-Theumba of the Omaha tribe.
 You can also admire a warrior robe from the Apsáalooke tribe that men received when they completed important military tasks during their lifetime.
 The robe is made from buffalo skin and shows drawings of the accomplishments of the wearer.
 The robe is one of the two robes that has been preserved.
 While walking through the exhibition you will observe that different tribes have different styles and utensils.
 The Seminole tribe used a lot of red whereas the Lakota tribe favoured yellow and blue.
-Hunting weapons are tailored to the different habitats.
+Hunting weapons are tailored to different habitats.
 And where one tribe was primarily interested in woodwork, another completely focused on ceramics and stone.
-Whomever is interested in such variety should head over to the room on the right side of the oval hall.
+Whoever is interested in such variety should head over to the room on the right side of the oval hall.
 Modern art from young Indian artists is on display there.
 You can also enjoy dance and musical performances on a floor lower.
 Check the program from their website.

-All in all, the museum is a fun way to become aware of the origins of modern day America.
+All in all, the museum is a fun way to become aware of the origins of modern-day America.
 Take about an hour to an hour and a half to visit the larger part of the museum.
 The museum is also great for the kids.
 In the library next to the entrance they can play educational games, and downstairs Indian stories are told inside a large tipi.